carltheperson/advanced-js-objects/chapters/chapter-3.md

 <ins>Retrieving an array of property keys</ins>

-Normally, when you want to get an array of property keys for an Object you use `Object.keys`.
+Normally, when you want to get an array of property keys for an object you use `Object.keys`.
 This, like the spread operator, will only give you enumerable property keys.
 If you want to include non-enumerable property keys you can use `Object.getOwnPropertyNames`.

 ```js
 console.log(Object.keys(obj)) // [ "a", "c" ]